 You remember little things now that you think you’ll remember down the road, but you won’t.

 Taking the time this year to finish your kids’ baby books is an incredible gift for them and for you.

 I was gifted some awesome baby memory books and calendars for each of my kids.
-If you’re going to become a mom in 2019 or know someone who is, I highly recommend these baby books and calendars!
+If you’re going to become a mom this year or know someone who is, I highly recommend these baby books and calendars!